 Daring Greatly by Brene Brown

 Brene Brown is the author of numerous books which take psychological jargon and make them easy to understand.
 Daring Greatly looks specifically at vulnerability and shame and how people can transition their perspective of vulnerability from a place of weakness to courage.
-She hosts a podcast called Unlocking Us, has hosted TedTalks and has a Netflix move The Call to Courage.
+She hosts a podcast called Unlocking Us, has hosted TedTalks and has a Netflix movie The Call to Courage.

 The Happiness Trap by Russ Harris

-Using a psychological approach called Acceptance and Commitment Theory this book examines values and mindfulness to allow you to get the most of out life without having to chase after the next best thing.
+Using a psychological approach called Acceptance and Commitment Theory this book examines values and mindfulness to allow you to get the most out of life without having to chase after the next best thing.